-- Good performance at Key Stage 4 and low Exclusion rate in comparison to national data. - 100% of PEPs have been completed within the Summer Term with 99% initial PEPs completed within 10 school days. - The Virtual School is currently leading on all PEPs which are virtually held meetings. - We continue to work with closely with social care to improve young people's educational experiences.
+- Good performance at Key Stage 4 and low Exclusion rate in comparison to national data. - 100% of PEPs were completed within the Summer Term.
+Autumn Term completion rate will be reported at the end of the term.
+95% of initial PEPs have been completed within 10 school days. - The Virtual School is currently leading on all PEPs which are virtually held meetings. - We continue to work with closely with social care to improve young people's educational experiences.